Warnex04/Projet-DataVis.2/README.md

 On a Windows system you have to execute the script in a PowerShell terminal, [click here](https://github.com/Warnex04/Projet-DataVis.2/blob/main/Scripts/Dependency%20Scripts/create_env.ps1)

+Here's a list of the required libraries which will be automatically installed :

+- seaborn
+- pandas
+- plotly
+- matplotlib
+- numpy
+- json

 ---

 ## Where is the data?